AntiSlopAntiSlop

 5. Constrain by Omission

 Specify what not to do: "Do not use metaphors involving sports, nature, or construction.
-Do not mention 'scalability' or 'seamless.'"
+Do not mention 'scalability' or 'smooth.'"

 Constraints focus creative energy.
 The AI has to find different ways to express ideas, breaking it out of habitual phrasing.